Are You Ready For Google's Core Web Vitals Update?

 CLS – A user seeing elements of the page shift when browsing your website leads to a bad user experience and negatively affects this metric.
 This is a bigger issue on mobile devices as the screen is much smaller and even small shifts will have a bigger visual impact.
-To fix such issues you need to look at the below factors:
+To fix Cumulative Layout Shift issues you need to look at the below factors:

 - You need to specify the height and width of any image or advertisement you use.
 Always make sure to check how various elements in your page will look before updating your website.